lukesor/lukesor.github.io/_portfolio/dataguard.md

 >
 >As AJ put it: “Just three things in life are assured.
 Death, Taxes and Cyber-breaches.”

 Dir gefällt, was du liest?
-Dann kontaktiere mich gerne direkt über [LinkedIn](https://www.linkedin.com/in/lukas-kley-2705a92a5), per E-Mail an *contact@lukaskley.com* oder direkt hier auf der Seite.
+Dann kontaktiere mich gerne über [LinkedIn](https://www.linkedin.com/in/lukas-kley-2705a92a5), per E-Mail an *contact@lukaskley.com* oder direkt hier auf der Seite.